Do I really need to test my home for Radon?

 Any home can have a radon problem.
 This means new and old homes, well-sealed and drafty homes, and homes with or without basements.
 In fact, you and your family are most likely to get your greatest radiation exposure at home.
 That is where you spend most of your time.

-This map is not intended to be used to determine if a home in a given zone should be tested for radon.
-It merely shows us the potential for high radon levels within the state of Colorado.
+This map is not intended to be used to determine if a home in any given area has high radon levels.
+It merely shows the potential for high radon levels within the state of Colorado.